Azure/azure-docs-sdk-java/docs-ref-services/latest/identity-extensions-readme.md

 ## Key concepts

-Azure Identity Extensions contains a common template framework for users to get a token from Azure AD and use the token as a password.
-For example, to connect Azure hosted MySQL, get a token from Azure AD and use the token as a password to connect with MySQL.
+Azure Identity Extensions contains a common template framework for users to get a token from Microsoft Entra ID and use the token as a password.
+For example, to connect Azure hosted MySQL, get a token from Microsoft Entra ID and use the token as a password to connect with MySQL.

 ## Architecture